rohit-raje-786/social-media-platforms-api/README.md

 # social-media-platforms-api

-An social media platform api where the user can perform following operations 1.POST /api/authenticate should perform user authentication and return a JWT token.</br>
+An social media platform api where the user can perform following operations</br>
+1.POST /api/authenticate should perform user authentication and return a JWT token.</br>
 2.POST /api/follow/{id} authenticated user would follow user with {id}</br>
 3.POST /api/unfollow/{id} authenticated user would unfollow a user with {id}</br>